 How To Make Easy Homemade Ashta

-Whisk together the milk, cream, flour, and cornstarch in a small pot.
-Don't heat it up yet, you want to make sure the flour and cornstarch have completely dissolved before you turn on your stove.
+Whisk the milk, cream, flour, and cornstarch in a small pot.
+Don't heat it up yet, you want to make sure the flour and cornstarch have entirely dissolved before you turn on your stove.

 Tips And Tricks